Morgan scores five as U.S. beat Thailand with record 13-0 win

 "I am speechless.
 The ball just bounced my way today and I am looking forward to the next game.

-"To see Rose Lavalle have the confidence to go at players, Sam Mewis taking on players and scoring from outside the box, they showed really well.
+"To see Rose Lavalle have the confidence to go at players, Sam Mewis taking on players and scoring from outside the box...
 I am really proud of them."

+The result surpassed Germany's 11-0 win over Argentina in 2007 and almost doubled the U.S. own previous record - a 7-0 success over Taiwan in 1991.

+"We did not do enough.
+They were excellent all around.
+We don't have any excuse and accept they are better," said Thailand coach Nuengrutai Srathongvian.

 (Reporting by Matthias Blamont, additional reporting by Alan Baldwin, editing by Pritha Sarkar)